 - Report suspicious activities – such as unusual truck movements at night and commercial properties/warehouses collecting piles of waste.

-- Report skip bin companies who are unable to satisfy questions about where your waste is going, through our illegal dumping intelligence form.
+- Report skip bin companies who are unable to satisfy questions about where your waste is going.

 - Share your experiences with others via online reviews to raise awareness of illegitimate skip bin operators.

 - Report illegally dumped waste by calling the 24-hour hotline 1300 EPA VIC (1300 372 842).

 EPA’s Illegal Waste Disposal Strikeforce Program is tackling the problem of illegal dumping at the source, in transit and during disposal or recycling.

 How illegal dumping affects Victorians

 Abandoned domestic and construction waste from skip bins is sometimes found dumped in national parks, farmland, industrial sites, warehouses.